 This must be the most frequent question I get.
 Readers always want to know “how do I get my spouse to do …”, whatever.
-It’s not always phrased this bluntly, there are a myriad of subtle variations (like this comment on my last post), but at the end of day the spouse A wants spouse B to do (or not do) something they aren’t (or are) doing.
-We want an action plan, and people have made millions creating action plans and selling them to the masses, because we all want to believe that if he did A -> B -> C and got to D, we can follow the same steps.
+It’s not always phrased this bluntly, there is a myriad of subtle variations (like this comment on my last post), but at the end of the day the spouse A wants spouse B to do (or not do) something they aren’t (or are) doing.
+We want an action plan, and people have made millions creating action plans and selling them to the masses because we all want to believe that if he did A -> B -> C and got to D, we can follow the same steps.

 What did you do?

 I’ve been pretty clear that my marriage was not always what it is now, that we started off being a “sexless” marriage, but we have, over the years, improved.
-I often get asked “what did you do to fix it?”
+I often get asked, “what did you do to fix it?”
 I know what you want.
 You want a turnkey solution to fixing your marriage.

 Here’s the problem: Your marriage is not my marriage.
 What I did will not work perfectly in yours.
 It didn’t even work perfectly in mine.
 It took a lot of heartache, hard discussions, and growing on both sides.
 It is not a simple A -> B -> C solution.

 That said, I think the Bible has some advice for us that is so generic it will work in any situation.
 That’s the easy part.
 The hard part is interpreting it for your marriage/life.

 What to do when I can’t get my spouse to do what is right